 Trey sang verses through megaphone.

-Brief Auld Lang Syne tease from Trey.
+· Auld Lang Syne tease in You Enjoy Myself

 Notes: Trey sang the verses of Fee through a megaphone.
 I’m Blue I’m Lonesome was performed acoustic.
 YEM contained a brief Auld Lang Syne tease from Trey.
 This version of Wilson appears on A Live One.

 Songs by Debut Year:

 This show was part of the "1994 NYE Run."

 We drove in to Hoboken and took the path train from there.
 We were headed to my home town venue, MSG, where I had seen Michael Jordan play and many of my Grateful Dead shows.
 We expected Phish’s first show there to be a total throw down.

 The music on this night was decent at best.
 The first set as whole was disappointing.
 The song choices weak.
 If I were to write a set list I wouldn’t want to hear it would be similar to this.
 Yes, they play Stash but I have never been in love with Stash.
 This version is ok but nowhere close to say 12/29/95.
 Otherwise the whole set was one long piss break (Rift Sparkle Simple w no jam Scent Fee Cavern could it be worse?!).
 When set’s turn out like this, my crew would get rowdy and start boozing it up.